How to Make Crispy Potatoes on the Stove

 This post may contain affiliate links.
 Please read our disclosure policy.

-Crispy skillet-sautéed potatoes are a perfect side to just about anything, morning, noon, or night.
+Crispy fried potatoes in a skillet are a perfect side to just about anything, morning, noon or night.

 The best crispy potatoes, sautéed in a skillet on the stovetop, are a thing of absolute beauty.
 These are not hash browns (which are also amazing), not home fries (again, amazing), but a simpler and cleaner type of crispy pan-fried potatoes.
-This is a simple side that goes with absolutely everything.
+This is a simple side that goes with absolutely everything, a potato recipe you’ll turn to over and over again.
 They are completely easy to make, and these crunchy, salty potatoes can make a welcome appearance at any meal, any time of day.

 Serve these as breakfast potatoes with scrambled eggs or an omelet.
 Toss them onto a plate for lunch with a club sandwich instead of fries or chips.
 Crispy potatoes can be a partner to so many entrees for dinner, from baked cod to a pan-seared ribeye steak to roast chicken.
 These skillet-fried potatoes can even be added to other dishes for texture and heft (below, they are being added to Turkey Picadillo).
 You can also sprinkle them atop casseroles.